AhmedElTabarani/hadith-checker-extension/README_ENGLISH.md

 This extension mainly designed for Arabic language because it was relay on dorar.net website which is an Arabic website for hadiths
 After a while i discovered sunnah.com site which has english translations for hadith so i decided to relay on it for english language

+> [!NOTE]
+> Right now there is only one tab you can benefit from it which is the `Search In Sunnah Site With English Translation` tab
-And the UI not translated to English yet [Issue 33: Add i18n](https://github.com/AhmedElTabarani/hadith-checker-extension/issues/33)
+> UI not translated to English yet [Issue 33: Add i18n](https://github.com/AhmedElTabarani/hadith-checker-extension/issues/33)

 <div align="center">